Islamist convicted of beheading U.S. journalist Daniel Pearl to go free

 Wall Street Journal editor-in-chief Matt Murray said the decision was “infuriating and unjust”.

-The United States had said it may seek to try Sheikh if efforts to keep him in prison failed in what experts say could be a challenging factor in Pakistan’s relationship with the Washington.
-It comes as a new U.S. administration is reviewing Afghanistan’s peace process, in which Pakistan is a key player.
+The ruling comes at a delicate time diplomatically as the new U.S. administration takes office and is reviewing Afghanistan’s peace process, in which Pakistan is a key player.

 “This couldn’t have come at a worse time for Pakistan and U.S. relations because we have a new administration and the Pakistanis have been trying to establish contact with them ... this is going to complicate the relationship,” said Shuja Nawaz, a distinguished fellow at the South Asia Center at the Atlantic Council.